Pilou97/rock-n-rollup/doc/src/basics/getting-started.md

 # fn main(){}
 ```

-Next, create a `main` function, that accept an `Application` as parameters.
-Use `App.register` to add a transition to your application.
-Finnaly the app is started by calling `run` on it.
+Next, create a `kernel_entry` function, that accept an `Application` as parameter.
+Use `application.register` to add a transition to your application.
+Finally, the application is started by calling `run` on it.

 ```rust,noplayground
 # extern crate rock_n_rollup;